Derek Shepherd: Storylines

 Derek was mentioned or referenced several times in season 12 as the other characters struggle to cope with his sudden death.
 In the episode "My Next Life", Meredith had a flashback of their first ever surgery together when a patient named Katie Bryce was admitted to the hospital with a brain aneurysm.
 Amelia took his death especially hard as he was the sibling she was closest to.
 At the end of the season, before her wedding to Derek's long-time colleague Owen Hunt, Amelia goes on a nervous rant about how Derek was supposed to be the one to give her away, him having given away their three other sisters at their weddings.
+In "The Room Where It Happens", he appears briefly towards the end of the episode and smiles as he says "Hi" to a tired/reminiscing Meredith as she is scrubbing out after a challenging surgery with Hunt and Edwards on a patient with a torn up liver.
+In Season 15, Episode 6, "Flowers Grow Out of my Grave", Derek appears as Meredith is leaving the hospital at the end of her shift.
+This is after she has walked past several other characters that had passed away throughout the seasons.
+He smiles and says "Hey" and Meredith pulls her phone out to make a call instead of turning around.
 In season 17, he appears in a dream sequence on a beach as Meredith fights COVID-19 which leaves her comatose and thus experiencing an "afterlife" reality.
 Wanting to be with Derek, Derek informs her it's not her time to go and Meredith eventually wakes up, leaving Derek at the beach as he waves good-bye to her.